 Call Our Miami Bird Scooter Injury Attorney for a Free Legal Consultation

 Talk to a lawyer about what your case is worth.
 Never rely on the at-fault driver or their insurance company to tell you what your case is worth, since their settlement offers may be too low or fail to include damages for pain and suffering.
-For a free legal consultation on your Bird scooter injury case, call The Law Offices of Prosper Shaked today.
+For a free legal consultation on your Bird scooter injury case, call Prosper Shaked Accident Injury Attorneys PA today.
 Our Miami Bird scooter injury lawyer may be able to take your case and fight to get you the compensation you need for your injuries.
 For a free legal consultation, call Prosper Shaked today at (305) 694-2676.